 In addition to her academic work, she also frequently volunteers as an event planner for various charity fundraisers, including the Camp Colley Foundation and the Leukemia and Lymphoma Society Man and Woman of the Year Campaign

 In previous lives she worked as an animal trainer for film and television, a second assistant at a Hollywood talent management company, a surf instructor, and an advertising and marketing intern.
-In her current spare time she enjoys charcuterie boards, Paul Verhoeven movies, and showing her dog Willa in AKC conformation events.
+In her current spare time she enjoys charcuterie boards, Paul Verhoeven movies, and showing her hound dog Yvie in AKC conformation events.